 CPS families should be considered for referral throughout the investigation as the investigator-learns information about the family and identifies safety concerns, risk factors and service needs.
 For cases in which the family has an immediate need for services, the investigator is expected to make the referral as soon as possible, identifying on the referral form that the case is a crisis.
 A referral to Homebuilders may be appropriate in cases with a safety plan in place, but also appropriate for development of the service plan.
-In order to be included in a safety plan, the services must be initiated immediately and contribute to the sufficiency of the plan to elevated Present Danger or Impending Danger concerns to the children.
+In order to be included in a safety plan, the services must be initiated immediately and contribute to the sufficiency of the plan by helping manage the threats of danger that the children are vulnerable to.
 When the worker/supervisor conference to discuss the referral occurs in conjunction with the safety assessment, the conference is documented on the case staffing page in ACESS.
 This includes all high risk cases in which a safety threat has been identified as well as all substance exposed newborn cases.

-L O U I S I A N A Department of Social Services Agency Name Office of Community Services (OCS) Chapter No./Name 4.
-Child Protective Services Part No./Name 8.
-Services Provided by Child Protective Services Workers Section No./Name Services Provided by Child Protective Services Workers Document No./Name 4-800 Concrete Services Effective Date January 1, 2015
+Division/Section Child Welfare Chapter No./Name 4 - Child Protective Services (CPS) Part No./Name 8 - Services Provided by Child Protective Services Workers Section No./Name Services Provided by Child Protective Services Workers Document No./Name 4-800 Concrete Services Effective Date January 22, 2020

-The investigator and supervisor are expected to discuss possible referral to Homebuilders at the time present and impending danger staffing.
+The investigator and supervisor are expected to discuss possible referral to Homebuilders at the time of the safety assessment staffing.
 A decision to refer the family to a provider is documented on the case staffing page in ACESS in the section for case recommendations.
-All CPS. cases may be considered for referral regardless of the finding for the investigation.
+All CPS cases may be considered for referral regardless of the finding for the investigation.